GabeScott/standard-works-vault/General Conference/1988 April - To the Single Adult Brethren of the Church.md

 “It is most frustrating to us, as their parents, who sometimes feel we have failed in our parental teachings and guiding responsibilities.”

-My dear single adult brethren, we are also concerned.
+My dear single adult brethren, *we* are also concerned.
 We want you to know that the position of the Church has never changed regarding the importance of celestial marriage.
 It is a commandment of God.
-The Lord’s declaration in Genesis is still true: “And the Lord God said, It is not good that the man should be alone” (Gen. 2:18).
+The Lord’s declaration in Genesis is still true: “And the Lord God said, It is not good that the man should be alone” ([[Genesis 2.18|Gen. 2:18]]).

 To obtain a fulness of glory and exaltation in the celestial kingdom, one must enter into this holiest of ordinances.